westerndevs/western-devs-website/source/_posts/2017-05-11-AndroidSerialPorts.md

 **Justin:** No, over RS-232 serial.
 And you need to be able to do it in Xamarin's MonoDroid or Mono for Android or whatever non-copyright infringing name they have for it now.

-**Simon:** Well Justin, I've never use Xamarin before, nor have I written an Android app, nor have I ever done communication over a serial port before.
+**Simon:** Well Justin, I've never used Xamarin before, nor have I written an Android app, nor have I ever done communication over a serial port before.
 I actually know nothing about hardware either.

 **Justin:** You're almost overqualified for this...